vmware/build-tools-for-vmware-aria/mkdocs/getting-started/getting-started.md

 # Getting Started

 ## Overview
 The `{{ extra.general.bta_name }}` workflow begins with a clean workstation, a configured Maven profile, and a sample project that can be built and pushed in a few commands.
-This page captures the most common steps that need to happen before you dive into a product-specific archetype.
+This page captures the most common steps that need to happen before you dive into a product-specific project type.

 ## Platform foundation
 ### Prerequisites
 - Build Tools for VMware Aria Platform and the legacy Workstation guide (`docs/archive/doc/markdown/setup-workstation.md`) (Java 17, Maven 3.9+, Node.js 22.x and the companion system setup described in `setup-platform.md`).
 - Live vRealize Automation and vRealize Orchestrator tenants with administrator users, reachable on their standard ports (443, 8281/8283).
 The Workstation must resolve both hosts and have network access to them.
-- PowerShell 7+ when working with the polyglot or PowerShell-based archetypes.

 ### Workstation checklist
 - Confirm `JAVA_HOME`, `MVN`, and `NODE` are on your `PATH`.